-The aggregate at left looks reasonably well graded.
-While one might be inclined to think this is a sand, it is in fact crushed rock.
+At first glance, the aggregate below looks reasonably well graded.
+While one might be inclined to think this is sand, it is in fact crushed rock.

-This sand came from a contractor who was installing test patches in preparation of stuccoing a large brick building.
+This aggregate came from a contractor who was installing test patches in preparation for stuccoing a large brick building.
 They had hydrated the brick wall starting the day before and the lime putty used to make the stucco was of a very high quality.
-Yet the stucco kept cracking even after being compressed with a wood float.
+Yet the stucco kept cracking even after being compressed with a float.

-When they asked for our input, my first thought was that the initial coat may have been a little thin which can lead to rapid water loss by suction from the brick substrate.
-But as we pressed on the second layer a surprising thing happened: the stucco patch separated from the wall.
+When they asked for our input, my first thought was that the initial coat may have been a little too thin and had failed due to rapid water loss into a too-dry brick substrate.
+But as we applied a fresh coat of stucco a surprising thing happened: the stucco patch separated from the wall!
 What could have caused this?

 I took a look at the aggregate by itself.
 At first glance it looks ordinary, but as I spread some out across my palm I realized it had an odd texture.
 Looking at a few grains of it through my loupe I could see this was in fact a crushed rock.

 The crushing process produces mostly elongated flaky pieces.
 You can see the fractures in individual grains.
-Aggregate like this might work in mortar for laying bricks (although I wouldn’t be so sure), it would not work well for stucco.
+Aggregate like this might work in mortar for laying bricks (although I would not be confident of it in instances where strength was needed), but it would not work well for stucco.
 It’s rough and therefore has a large surface to volume ratio making it harder to mix and tougher to adequately hydrate.
-The individual grains themselves have tears that must be satisfied, increasing the void and pore space in the mix.
+The individual grains themselves have fissures that increase the void and pore space in the mix.
 An ideal plastering sand would be more cubical in shape.

-This crushed stone will not pack well and thus not compress well.
-That will make it hard to adhere to a surface.
-But as critically, it will not hold its water well through carbonation so that there is likely to be considerable shrinking and cracking.
+Crushed stone will not pack or compress well, complicating attempts to get it to adhere to a vertical surface.
+Equally critically, it will not hold water well through the period of carbonation so that there is likely to be considerable shrinking and cracking in a lime mortar.

 Up close note that the sand is mostly cubical (as it should be), rather than flaky like the crushed rock.

-- Flat particles or elongated ones like you typically get in crushed rock impede compaction and, although they may be alright as a bricklaying mortar, they are difficult to use as a stucco.
+- Flat particles or elongated ones like you typically get in crushed rock impede compaction.
+Although they may be acceptable for a bricklaying mortar, they are difficult to useless for plaster and stucco.

-- Another thing to be aware of is surface texture.
-A smooth aggregate with lower surface-to-volume ratio will be easier to wet out and to mix whereas a coarser texture with higher surface-to-volume ratio will take longer to mix.
+- Surface texture is a consideration in mixing.
+Smooth aggregate (low surface-to-volume ratio) will be easier to wet out and to mix whereas a coarser texture aggregate (higher surface-to-volume ratio) will take longer to mix.